-When I became pregnant for the first time, my husband and I would joke that it was going to be twins.
-He would tell me, "one baby for you and one for me."
-Of course we didn’t really expect that I was pregnant with twins.
+When my wife became pregnant for the first time, we would joke that it was going to be twins.
+She would tell me, “one baby for you and one for me.”
+Of course we didn’t really expect that she was pregnant with twins.
 Then we went in for the 20 week ultrasound to find out the sex of our baby.
-The technician said, "You already know you are having twins right?"
+The technician said, “You already know you are having twins right?”
 Needless to say, we were shocked!

 If we had known about the signs of a twin pregnancy at the time, we might have joked a little less and prepared a little more.